xunit/xunit/site/xunit.analyzers/_rules/xUnit1037.md

 ## Cause

-When you use `TheoryData` or `TheoryDataRow` with `[MemberData]`, the number of generic types must match the number of parameters in the test method.
+When you use `TheoryData` or `TheoryDataRow` with `[MemberData]` or `[ClassData]`, the number of generic types must match the number of parameters in the test method.
 In this case, you have provided too few types.

 ## Reason for rule